 Okay, so it’s obvious from the name that this is not a hostel, but it’s also obvious from the title, that this isn’t just any old hotel.
 Seriously, an old school jail transformed into a chill boutique hotel – It’s worth a look.

-The other major reason we put the Old Marshall Jail on the best hostels list is because it offers a bunk room (actually two different bunk rooms).
-Although these rooms are booked as a room rather than a bed, you can still get a bunk-feel with a friend for a great rate – when divided by the two of you, the price rivals a hostel dorm.
+The other major reason we put the Old Marshall Jail on the best hostels list is that it offers a bunk room (actually two different bunk rooms).
+Although these rooms are booked as a room rather than a bed, you can still get a bunk-feel with a friend for a great rate – when divided by the two of you, the price rivals a hostel dorm and check out those super comfortable beds too.

 Old Marshall Jail is located in Marshall, NC and is a bit of a drive from Asheville.
 But conveniently located on the ground floor is Zadie’s Market, which includes a market (obviously from the name), restaurant, and bar.
 Zadie’s specializes in local produce making it super easy for guests to order the food and have it delivered straight to them.